Home Expeditions Antarctica Expedition Guide

 Long days, hatching eggs, whale activity

-December is high summer in Antarctica — near-continuous daylight, temperatures at their highest (relative to the season), and the colonies at peak activity as eggs hatch and chicks emerge.
-Humpback and minke whale sightings increase significantly as prey concentrations build.
+December is high summer in Antarctica — near-continuous daylight, temperatures at their highest relative to the season, and the colonies at peak activity as eggs hatch and chicks emerge.
+Humpback and minke whale sightings increase significantly.
 The most popular month, commanding the highest prices and filling earliest.
-If this is your window, book 12–18 months ahead.
+Book 12–18 months ahead.

 January — Peak Season